cockroachdb/docs/v1.1/reset-vars.md

 ---
-title: RESET (session setting)
+title: RESET (session variable)
-summary: The SET statement resets a session variable to its default value for the client session.
+summary: The SET statement resets a session variable to its default value.
 toc: false
 ---